xd009642/streamer-template/doc/04_axum_api.md

 ## Websockets

 Websockets are a streaming protocol built on top of TCP that allows for bidirectional streaming.
+A websocket resembles a raw TCP socket more than HTTP as it allows streaming between client and server and before HTTP/2 it was the only way to do streaming where the client streams data into the server.
+If it's only the server streaming SSE (Server-Sent Events), can be used with HTTP/1.1.
 Because of this we need to upgrade the HTTP connection to a websocket connection:

 ```rust
 use axum::{